dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 ### Primary Mechanics

-- **Turn-based Movement and Actions**
-  - Player has a limited number of Action Points (AP) per turn for movement and other actions.
-- **Dice Rolling for **Randomization****
-  - Randomized coordiantes for distress calls
-  - Hazardous encounters - Dice roll (or coin flip) for deciding the outcomes of risky actions (engaging with zombies and other hostiles, navigating/looting dangerous terrain, etc.)
-- **Resource Management System**
-  -  Action Points - spendable points that replenish (+2/3) each turn, can be stacked if points arent all used at end of turn.
-      - Used for movement - consumes mech fuel and AP
-      - Used for actions -  consumes energy and AP
-  -  Health - player's physical condition;
-      -  -health for bad encounters with zombies/hazards
-      -  +health for consuming medkits
-  -  Energy - player's physical stamina and capacity to perform risky/physically demanding actions
-      - -energy when rescuing survivors, engaging in combat, or looting hazardous areas
-      - +energy for consuming food, resting in safe areas, etc
-  -  Fuel - primary resource for movement, reaching 0 before answering all distress calls = loss
-  -  Supplies - consumable items
-      -  Medkit: +health -AP
-      -  Food: +energy -AP
-      -  Fuel: +fuel -AP
-  -  Inventory - The mech has 6 inventory slots, which can be occupied by food, medkits, fuel, and survivors.
-      - As you rescue survivors, your available slots will decrease
-      - If your inventory is full but you have an option to loot, you may discard an item to replace it with your new loot

-- **Card Decks**
-    -  Event Cards
-      - Draw 1 every turn
-        - random cards that vary between helpful/harmful events that can sometimes present players with a choice or subject them to encounter/experience something they have no choice over.
-    - Rescue Cards
-      - Upon reaching distress call location, draw 1 rescue card to determine the profile the of survivor, the scenario, and any potential benefits or detriments they may add (addition/consumption of resources, etc.)
-    - Hazard Cards
-      - can be drawn upon
-        - landing on a coordinate with a yellow caution symbol at the end of a turn
-        - choosing to take the subway system
-        - being prompted to draw a hazard card by another card
 <!--
 List and describe the core gameplay mechanics players will engage with.
 Explain how they contribute to the game's challenge and fun.
 -->

-- Movement System
-  - The board is an isometric 6x6 city grid with X and Y coordinates
-  - Distress Call locations are determined by **TWO** d6 dice rolls;
-    - 1 roll for X-coordinate
-    - 1 roll for y-coordinate
-  - Player moves are turn-based
-    - Moving on the grid costs **Action Points** and **Fuel**
-      - Moving straight in any direction costs 1 AP and 1 fuel
-      - Moving diagonally costs 2 AP and 1 fuel
-  - Mech can be upgraded if a survivor posesses the skill to do so.
-    -
-    - consumption of action points, energy, and an extra turn, but is an investment that can mean less fuel/AP consumption for larger moves in future turns

 ### Goals and Challenges